pymolresponse package

 Invert the full explicitly-constructed electronic Hessian.

-class pymolresponse.solvers.ExactLineqSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray)[source]
+class pymolresponse.solvers.ExactLineqSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations)[source]

 Bases: LineqSolver, ABC